 I’m sorry, I missed that last part.
 Could you please explain that to me again?

 Could you please tell me more about …….

 Sorry, please can you explain what you meant by ……

 It can help to re-cap to check you have understood the patient correctly.
 To do this, you could say:

 Thanks.
 I just want to check that I’ve understood all of that correctly.
 You’ve told me that……

 Ok, so, I’ll just re-cap what you have told me to check I understand.

 I Need More Help With English Pronunciation For My OET Speaking Test.

+So, you’ve learnt about some ways to get a better OET speaking score with clearer English, but you’d like more help, more specific instruction and practice.
 Speech Active has assisted many health professionals with improving their English pronunciation for a better OET speaking score.